-For more affordable dining selection, there’s the Makansutra Gluttons Bay at the Esplanade.
+For a more affordable food selection, there’s the Makansutra Gluttons Bay at Marina Bay area.

-Get overwhelmed with the impressive choices, from chicken rice to grilled squid to barbecued chicken wings and a lot more!
+Fill your stomach with impressive food choices, from chicken rice to grilled squid to barbecued chicken wings and a lot more!

-And of course, the best sweet treat to complete your alfresco dining is the all-time favorite local delicacy―the fried carrot cake.
+Of course, the best dessert to complete your outdoor dining is the all-time favorite local delicacy―the fried carrot cake.

 8 Raffles Avenue #01-15, Singapore 039802 (Esplanade Mall)

-Set along the sweeping Marina Bay, this massive art center stands out because of its impressive visual arts display and striking exterior design.
+This massive art center easily stands out because of its striking exterior design and impressive visual arts display.

 Often tagged as “the Durian”, the prickly dome-shaped structure was inspired by the noteworthy Sydney Opera House.

 There are plenty of things to do in the Esplanade.
 You can catch some outdoor performances, which are normally free of charge.

 Worldwide concerts and recitals are also featured inside the 2,000-seater theatre and 1,600-seater concert hall.

 Aside from the outdoor performance art venue and vast concert hall, the Esplanade also comes with a shopping mall.